81 new COVID cases reported

 The government of Guam has targeted door-to-door testing over the past few days in Yigo and at worksites.

-“As the governor stated just last week, our approach is to target COVID-19 where the data says it is most likely spread—multi-generational households especially in the north and workplaces.
-That is why Public Health’s Rapid Engagement Team has conducted enhanced testing in these areas leading to the discovery of over 80 new cases,” said governor's press secretary Krystal Paco-San Agustin.
+“As the governor stated just last week, our approach is to target COVID-19 where the data says it is most likely to spread – multigenerational households, especially in the north and workplaces.
+That is why (the Department of Public Health and Social Services) Rapid Engagement Team has conducted enhanced testing in these areas leading to the discovery of over 80 new cases,” said governor's press secretary Krystal Paco-San Agustin.
 “It’s our hope that this new approach coupled with increased education and personal responsibility will lead to better results.”

-“It should also be noted that COVID-19 infection rates are a lagging indicator, meaning that the net impact of any new approach won’t be felt for another 2 weeks,” she said.
+“It should also be noted that COVID-19 infection rates are a lagging indicator, meaning that the net impact of any new approach won’t be felt for another two weeks,” she said.